sfu-rsl/leaf_dev/README.md

 Also note that `.git/` is not cloned with the rest of the repo.

+### Profiling

+The workflow for profiling and how to get started can be found here [Profiler Docs](./scripts/profiler/README.md)

 ### Project Wiki

 You can find more information (e.g. tips and tricks) under [project wiki](https://github.com/sfu-rsl/leaf/wiki) pages.